jsawiris/pdsnd_github/README.md

 ### Credits
 Thanks to Divvy to publish these data , it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

+### LOAD data
+load data function has the ability to retrieve the data in set of 5 records each time